anjali172290/customer_churn_prediction/README.md

 ### Technologies Used
 Programming Language
   Python
 # Libraries
-pandas, numpy for data manipulation. matplotlib, seaborn for visualization. scikit-learn for machine learning models. imbalanced-learn for handling class imbalance.
+pandas, numpy for data manipulation matplotlib, seaborn for visualization scikit-learn for machine learning models imbalanced-learn for handling class imbalance

 ### Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.